V0RVYA/MPPS/README.md

 This is an ongoing project looking to codify programming strategies used by expert and novice programmers, into various python ACT-R models of problem solving.
 Requires: https://github.com/CarletonCognitiveModelingLab/python_actr (this can be installed using "pip install python_actr")
+These models are confirmed to work with only python 3.10.
+No additional packages are required.

 Currently Problem models are solving: Rainfall